YiHsiu7893/Tensorflow-Practice/README.md

 2. preprocessing features or labels if needed
 3. building a MLP model
 4. compiling and training the model
-5. testing the model and output the results
+5. testing and evaluating the ability of the model
+6. predicting with the trained model

 ---
-Note: ways to improve accuracy of a model
+Note: approaches to improve accuracy of a model
+1. adjust "epochs"
+2. adjust "batch_size"
+3. increase the number of neurons "units"
+4. increase the number of hidden layers
+5. increase the number of training data